What you need to know about caching

 instructions override other downstream TTL instructions.
 If the object can’t be cached, the TTL is irrelevant.

-By default, Akamai sets cacheability at the browser to no longer than the remaining lifetime for the content stored in the edge server cache.
-If the cacheability headers sent by the origin server suggest a shorter time, the shorter time is used.
+By default, Akamai sets the cacheability in the browser to no longer than the remaining lifetime for the content stored in the edge server cache.
+If the cacheability headers sent by the origin server suggest a shorter time, that shorter time is used.

-When delivering content to clients, Akamai servers by default send the lesser of the Cache-Control: max-age
+When delivering content to clients, Akamai servers by default send the smaller of the Cache-Control: max-age

 and/or Expires